AnthonyCxx/Notes-and-Writeups/C++/Functions.md

 To add default parameters, simple put an equals sign followed by a [literal](https://thabo-ambrose.medium.com/what-is-a-literal-in-computer-programming-560eace90b5b)
 (some value).
 That way, the parameter will take on that value if and only if no other value is provided.

+A notable restriction on default parameter is that you cannot have a parameter with a default value before a parameter without a default value.
 ```C++
 #include <iostream>
 using namespace std;